-4.1 Environmental management
+4.1 Environmental risk management

-Environmental excellence is essential to the longterm success of our enterprise.
-To achieve our goal of minimizing and mitigating our impacts on the environment, we are committed to the following
+Peninsula Energy is committed to the protection of the environment for the benefit of the current and future generations.
+Environmental excellence is essential to the long-term success of our enterprise.
+To achieve our goal of minimizing and mitigating our impacts on the environment, we are committed to the following measures:

-- We will promote protection of the environment as stewardship is a core value in our culture. - We will identify, seek to diminish and, where possible, eliminate adverse impacts on the environment from our activities. - We will establish clearly defined practices and procedures to protect the environment and will train our employees and contractors in their use. - We will provide the expertise and resources needed to ensure protection of the environment. - We will establish, maintain, improve and encourage effective participation in programs to eliminate or minimize our impacts, conserve resources, minimize emissions and manage waste. - We will monitor and assess the management of environmental protection at our operations in an effort to continually improve our overall performance. - We will comply with all applicable environmental laws and regulations and will incorporate other measures including industry best practices to ensure that we have a robust, world-class environmental management program.
+- We will promote protection of the environment as stewardship is a core value in our culture; - We will identify, seek to diminish and, where possible, eliminate adverse impacts on the environment from our activities; - We will establish clearly defined practices and procedures to protect the environment and will train our employees and contractors in their use; - We will provide the expertise and resources needed to ensure protection of the environment; - We will establish, maintain, improve and encourage effective participation in programs to eliminate or minimize our impacts, conserve resources, minimize emissions and manage waste; - We will monitor and assess the management of environmental protection at our operations in an effort to continually improve our overall performance; and - We will comply with all applicable environmental laws and regulations and will incorporate other measures including industry best practices to ensure that we have a robust, world-class environmental management program.